-- The transformations that have been done to the data, in order to make it useful and -practical.
-Also, a preview of the dataset is an excel sheet.
+- The transformations that have been made to the data to make it useful and practical, as well as an excerpt of the dataset as an excel sheet.

 - Last but not least, once you decide what data you need, download your dataset.
-When downloading the dataset, you can choose between CSV or XLSX format.
+When downloading the dataset, you can choose between different formats, such as CSV or XLSX, for example.
 You can also decide whether you want the variables as columns or rows.

 Another way of finding the datasets you want is by clicking on a repository.
 There is a tab that includes all the datasets related to that specific topic.
 Select any repository of your interest and click on the tab called "Datasets".
 Choose the dataset you want from the list.
 When clicking on its name, it will redirect you to dataset view.

 Creating a dataset